hassio-addons/addon-tailscale/tailscale/DOCS.md

-In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with Tailscale's DNS and Tailscale's DNS will resolve non-tailnet addresses also.
+In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with Tailscale's DNS and Tailscale's DNS will also resolve non-tailnet addresses.
 Whether you have your own DNS (like AdGuard) _on another tailnet device_, is irrelevant for this configuration.

 ### Using Tailscale DNS to resolve everything and you have your own DNS (like AdGuard) _on this device_ also

-On the [DNS page][tailscale_dns] of the admin console you already enabled "Override local DNS", and configured "Global nameservers".
+On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".

-**Important:** In this scenario your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.
+**Important:** In this scenario, your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.

 - In the add-on's configuration disable `accept_dns` option and restart the